So you’re planning a wedding, or maybe you’re just curious — how the heck do people plan an eco-friendly wedding? Is it even possible?

 - Consider selecting a venue that already has the vibe/decorations you might consider using.
 This will make it easier for you as you won’t need to rent/provide additional decorations to fill the space.

 - If you do end up needing to provide decorations, consider renting.
 Renting decorations will avoid you having to buy things you don’t need and most likely that you’ll just end up tossing.
 There are actually a lot of options out there — just Google something along the lines of, “rent wedding decor near me.”
 Note: It’s helpful if your venue already provides tables, chairs, etc. for you to use.
 If not, this will end up being another thing you have to rent/provide.

 - If you’re going to use candles try finding all-natural beeswax candles.
-If this isn’t in your budget, consider using plastic-free and unscented candles.
+Not in your budget?
+Consider using plastic-free and unscented candles.

 What We Did: I chose an outdoor venue (a small farm in Temecula California) that already had decorations available — mother nature was the star of the show along with a few hay bails, tractors, and windmill in the farmyard.
 My venue already had picnic tables, cocktail tables, and lighting on hand.

 Tip #5: Consider using fruits or herbs as centerpieces on your eco-friendly wedding day.
 People can eat the fruit or use the herbs to flavor their food (or just take it home!)

 Between the save-the-dates, official invitations, and thank you cards, it’s easy to see how stationary can easily become a large waste producer.
 It wouldn’t be a big deal if just one of us did this, but the reality is almost every single bride out there is creating some form of invitations a few tips:

 - Create a wedding website and send out digital “Save The Dates” and RSVPs.
 Rather than mailing your save the dates or asking guests to mail back their RSVP’s consider using an online “stationery” service such as: